WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

 The result? Â Nothing. Â Nothing happened.

-Well, that&#8217;s notÂ _entirely_ true.
+Well, that's notÂ _entirely_ true.

 <img class="aligncenter size-large wp-image-2230" src="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-9.31.59-PM-1600x583.png" alt="" width="1140" height="415" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-9.31.59-PM-1600x583.png 1600w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-9.31.59-PM-300x109.png 300w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-9.31.59-PM-768x280.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" />

-I&#8217;ve highlighted in yellow/orange my &#8220;getUsername&#8221; function. Â We can see on <span style="text-decoration: underline;"><strong>line 35</strong></span> we get into the function. Â And on <span style="text-decoration: underline;"><strong>line 67</strong></span> it is successfully finding and returning my name. Â But the problem is that it&#8217;s getting that informationÂ _after_ the point in time that we can set the WSC features (highlighted in blue &#8212; <span style="text-decoration: underline;"><strong>line 60-62</strong></span>).
+I've highlighted in yellow/orange my "getUsername" function. Â We can see on <span style="text-decoration: underline;"><strong>line 35</strong></span> we get into the function. Â And on <span style="text-decoration: underline;"><strong>line 67</strong></span> it is successfully finding and returning my name. Â But the problem is that it's getting that informationÂ _after_ the point in time that we can set the WSC features (highlighted in blue - <span style="text-decoration: underline;"><strong>line 60-62</strong></span>).

-I found that using ajax for this command and attempting to use async was causing my failure. Â I understand it&#8217;s bad practice toÂ do synchronous commands, especially in javascript as they will lock the UI while executing, but, thus far it&#8217;s the only way I know to ensure it gets completed **in the proper order.** Â I am really not a web developer so I don&#8217;t know what&#8217;s the proper technique here to send a couple ajax requests that only blocks at the specificÂ point in time that WSC kicks in&#8230; Â Or find a way to redraw the menu? Â But for the purposes of getting this working, this is the solution I&#8217;ve chosen to go with. Â I&#8217;m wide open to better suggestions. Â The real big extension that would be an issue is the &#8216;webReconnectAtStartup&#8217;. Â This feature will reconnect any existing sessions you have and the way that Citrix currently implements it, they want it run as soon as the UI is displayed. Â This makes some sense as that&#8217;s the whole point. Â You don&#8217;t want to wait around after logging in some indeterminate or random amount of seconds for your session to reconnect&#8230; Â But, this issue can be alleviated. Â _<span style="text-decoration: underline;">Citrix actually offers a way to implement this feature yourself via the Store API</span>_ so we could implement our own custom version of this function that would get all your sessions and reconnect them&#8230;
+I found that using ajax for this command and attempting to use async was causing my failure. Â I understand it's bad practice toÂ do synchronous commands, especially in javascript as they will lock the UI while executing, but, thus far it's the only way I know to ensure it gets completed **in the proper order.** Â I am really not a web developer so I don't know what's the proper technique here to send a couple ajax requests that only blocks at the specificÂ point in time that WSC kicks in... Â Or find a way to redraw the menu? Â But for the purposes of getting this working, this is the solution I've chosen to go with. Â I'm wide open to better suggestions. Â The real big extension that would be an issue is the 'webReconnectAtStartup'. Â This feature will reconnect any existing sessions you have and the way that Citrix currently implements it, they want it run as soon as the UI is displayed. Â This makes some sense as that's the whole point. Â You don't want to wait around after logging in some indeterminate or random amount of seconds for your session to reconnect... Â But, this issue can be alleviated. Â _<span style="text-decoration: underline;">Citrix actually offers a way to implement this feature yourself via the Store API</span>_ so we could implement our own custom version of this function that would get all your sessions and reconnect them...

-Which could just leave building the menu as something that could be moved back to asyncÂ if I can figure out how to rebuild it or build it dynamically&#8230;
+Which could just leave building the menu as something that could be moved back to asyncÂ if I can figure out how to rebuild it or build it dynamically...

 Anyway, that maybe for another day. Â For today, the following works for my purpose.